How much does a real estate broker or salesperson bond cost in West Virginia?

 In addition to obtaining a surety bond, West Virginia real estate brokers and salespersons must meet a specific criteria to become licensed:

 - Provide recommendations from at least two references

 - Minimum 18 years old

-- Possess clear record indicating if he or she has been convicted of any criminal offense or has any criminal charge pending at time of application
+- Possess clear record indicating convictions of any criminal offense or any criminal charge pending at time of application

 - Submit to state and national criminal history record check

 The applicant must also complete the required education course and pass the examination provided by the commission.